mkf62/nextjs-openlayers-sandbox/README.md

 ### Special Notes

 -   `next.config.ts` has `reactStrictMode` set to `false`.
 When set to `true` it causes problems with rendering OpenLayers maps.
+-   If you prefer Zustand over Redux-Toolkit, I have also successfully implemented that as my global state manager so it should be possible to alter this template to your liking with Zustand.

 ---